dotnet/runtimelab/docs/using-nativeaot/compiling.md

 This can be used to import WASI functions that are in other modules, either as the above, in WASI, `wasi_snapshot_preview1`, or in other WebAssembly modules that may be linked with [WebAssembly module linking](https://github.com/WebAssembly/module-linking)

+# WASM applications configuration

+Currently NativeAOT-LLVM supports following additional properties
+- `WasmHtmlTemplate`: specifies path to the HTML template within which the WASM application will be embedded.
+An example of a minimal template can be found in the Emscripten repo: https://github.com/emscripten-core/emscripten/blob/main/src/shell_minimal.html

 ### Cross-compiling on Linux
 Similarly, to target linux-arm64 on a Linux x64 host, in addition to the `Microsoft.DotNet.ILCompiler` package reference, also add the `runtime.linux-x64.Microsoft.DotNet.ILCompiler` package reference to get the x64-hosted compiler:
 ```xml